ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ```

 <info-box>
-	With the `config.link.defaultProtocol` option enabled, you are still able to link things locally using `#` or `/`.
+	With the {@link module:link/linkconfig~LinkConfig#defaultProtocol `config.link.defaultProtocol`} option enabled, you are still able to link things locally using `#` or `/`.
 The protocol will not be added to these links.

-	When enabled, this feature also provides the **email address auto-detection** feature.
+	When enabled, this feature also provides the **email address autodetection** feature.
 When you submit `hello@example.com` in your content, the plugin will automatically change it to `mailto:hello@example.com`.
 </info-box>

 #### Adding attributes to links based on predefined rules (automatic decorators)

 Automatic link decorators match all links in the editor content against a {@link module:link/linkconfig~LinkDecoratorAutomaticDefinition function} which decides whether the link should receive some set of attributes, considering the URL (`href`) of the link.
-These decorators work silently and are being applied during the {@link framework/architecture/editing-engine#conversion data downcast} only.
+These decorators work silently and the editor applies them during the {@link framework/architecture/editing-engine#conversion data downcast}.

 For instance, to create an automatic decorator that adds the `download="file.pdf"` attribute to all links ending with the `".pdf"` extension, you should add the following {@link module:link/linkconfig~LinkDecoratorAutomaticDefinition definition} to {@link module:link/linkconfig~LinkConfig#decorators `config.link.decorators`}: